A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 - nucleotide derivatives - activated intermediate products of many synthetic reactions;

-- adenine nucleotide of adenosine triphosphoric acid - a universal energy "currency" in biological systems;
+- adenine nucleotide adenosine triphosphoric acid - a universal energy “currency” in biological systems;

-- adenine nucleotides - components of the three main coenzymes: NAD, FAD and COA;
+- adenine nucleotides - components of three main coenzymes: NAD, FAD and SOA;

 - purine nucleotides play a general regulatory role in the biological activity of cells, turning into cyclic nucleotides - cyclic adenosine monophosphate and cyclic guanosine monophosphate.